TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

    unless you explicitly mean the command `docker` (see `Use the Docker command line
    <https://docs.docker.com/engine/reference/commandline/cli/>`__).

+Edit me on GitHub workflow
+   Use this to describe the workflow which involves editing on GitHub as opposed to "local editing and rendering with Docker".

 extension
    See description for backend for explanation of why we use lowercase.